jsabater/calabruix/content/posts/proxmox/pve/nfs/server/index.md

 Although we could install [kernel 6.12 from Debian Backports](https://packages.debian.org/bookworm-backports/linux-image-amd64), which includes support for [Large Block Sizes](https://kernelnewbies.org/KernelProjects/large-block-size) (LBS), we would still be lacking a recent-enough version of `xfsprogs` (at least 6.5) that understands LBS filesystems, and this package has not been backported.
 Our only option is to upgrade to Debian 13.

-Even if our XFS block size is 4K, the ZVOL will still aggregate writes into 8K blocks on disk, which can improve performance on spinning disks and reduce fragmentation.
+However, even if our XFS block size is 4K, the ZVOL will still aggregate writes into 8K blocks on disk, which can improve performance on spinning disks and reduce fragmentation.

 > Aligning the block size of XFS with the block size of the ZVOL is always beneficial, no matter what value of `ashift` your ZFS storage pool has.

-Therefore, let's wrap this up by creating the mount point, gettting the UUID of the new disk with the `blkid /dev/sdc` command, and configuring the `/etc/fstab` file so it is automatically mounted at boot:
+Therefore, let's wrap this up by creating the mount point, gettting the UUID of the new disk with the `blkid` command, and configuring the `/etc/fstab` file so it is automatically mounted at boot:

 ```bash
 mkdir /srv/nfs